 Guernsey’s economy will benefit from special measures permitting on-island business meetings to be held, subject to strict Public Health guidance and legal requirements, in situations where the physical presence of off-island representatives is necessary.

-From 6 August, day-returns for approved business tunnel meetings will also fly from Jersey, operated by Blue Islands.
+Blue Islands are also operating day-returns for approved business tunnel meetings from Jersey.
 For more details go to www.blueislands.com

 For those organising business tunnel travel through a private or charter flight only, an option will be to host a face to face socially distanced meeting at the Fixed Base Operator hangar site.
 This will also require the recording of all meeting attendants, together with the observation of social distancing of one metre and the implementation of hygiene precautions.